Real Estate Closing Costs in Ontario

 Costs when Buying a House or Condo

-2. Home inspection fee: This one is actually due before closing…if you are doing a home inspection as part of your offer, costs for this generally range from $300.00 – $500.00, and you must pay the Home Inspector on the day he or she does their inspection.
+Home inspection fee: This one is actually due before closing.
+If you are doing a home inspection as part of your offer, costs for this generally range from $300.00 – $500.00, and you must pay the Home Inspector on the day he or she does their inspection.

-These are the regular legal fees.
+These are typical regular legal fees.
 Lawyers’ fees can increase if there are any unusual circumstances associated with the sale – delays in closing, power of sale, will probates, etc.

 Many lawyers offer a better rate if you are both buying and selling a home and they both close on the same day.